CDanyluk/BlobDaddy/README.md

 ## Play It

-The game can be downloaded at: http://www.mediafire.com/file/o88df88qibnkdbi/Lab4.exe/file
+The game can be downloaded at: http://www.mediafire.com/file/9oa4oe16xj4qug3/Blob_Daddy.zip/file

+Unzip the file and double-click lab4.exe to run, contents of the folder must remain the same and lab4.exe must remain in the folder with its dependencies to run.

 Suggested settings are as follows: